ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 }
 ~~~

-In this example, the AS includes the `continue` field in the response.
+In the preceding example, the AS includes the `continue` field in the response.
 Therefore, the client instance can continue the grant negotiation process, perhaps modifying the request as discussed in {{continue-modify}}.

 ## Continuing During Pending Interaction (Polling) {#continue-poll}